 IELTS Writing Practice Test 3 - Enhance Your Skills with Real Exam Simulation

-Coming to the structure of the IELTS Writing assessment, there are two tasks asked of the candidate and they must complete both within 60 minutes (preferably spending 20 minutes for task 1 and 40 minutes for task 2).
+Coming to the structure of the IELTS Writing assessment, there are two tasks asked of the candidate, and they must complete both within 60 minutes (preferably spending 20 minutes for task 1 and 40 minutes for task 2).
 Word limits for both tasks are 150 words and 250 respectively.
-Writing less than the word limit is not entertained and the candidate will be penalised.
-Also making spelling errors and grammatical errors can negatively impact their scores.
+Writing less than the word limit is not permitted, and the candidate will be penalised.
+Also, making spelling and grammatical errors can negatively impact their scores.
 With a focused IELTS writing practice, each candidate will be able to ace this section and score well.

 IELTS Writing Task 1